-Our day starts, after registration, with prayers and a story.
+Our day starts, after self-registration, with prayers and a story.
 The children then split into ability groups to have a phonics session using the ‘Letters and Sounds’ scheme.

 Maths lessons are next.
 We follow 'Maths Mastery' where every child can enjoy and succeed.
 Each child is given time and opportunities to fully explore mathematical concepts, challenging them through investigations using their ideas in new and complex ways.

 In our class we have daily times of quiet and reflection, a time to think and be still.
 We follow the 'Come and See' project for Catholic Schools.
 The areas are taught in 4 week blocks and include a time to explore, reveal and respond to each area.
-This Autumn term we will be studying the three themes of Beginnings, Signs & Symbols and Preperations.
+This Spring term we will be studying the three themes of Books, Thanks Giving and Opportunities.
 Each theme will take 4 weeks.

-This half term our topic is ‘The Place Where We Live’
+This half term our topic is ‘On the Farm’

 Phonics and Reading